Writing a novel is child's play for this 10-yr-old

 Mumbai-born, California-based ten-year-old Indian American author, Akshaj Mehta is ready with his latest novel, E-Tron.
-Clearly, this bright talent looks set to writing his own destiny.
+Clearly, writing is child’s play for this young, bright talent

 Mahim-born Akshaj Mehta seems well on his way to writing his own destiny.
 Nominate Exceptional Youth Category in the prestigious N Factor Awards and having recently published his third book, E-Tron, the 10-year-old Indian American prodigy looks set to add more titles to his portfolio.